IanMercer/pi-sniffer/README.md

 * There is a `build.sh` file that builds and runs the code.
 * The MQTT topic prefix is hard-coded but the MQTT server IP (or FQDN) and port are configurable.
 * Environment variables are used to configure the RSSI to distance conversion parameters for indoor/outdoor settings.
+* Multiple instances communicate over UDP on port 7779
+* An optional additional port can be supplied and the total person count (adjusted) is sent to that port
+* A separate ESP8266 project is available that listens to the port and displays a crowd warning indication

 # plans
-* Look into pairing iPhones to eliminate random mac addresses
 * Decode advertised data for common iBeacons that also send environmental data (e.g. Sensoro)
 * Gather other advertised data and transmit to MQTT including temperature, battery, steps, heart rate, ...
-* Combine multiple Pi RSSI values to do trilateration and approximate location, simple ML model
+* Combine multiple distance values to do trilateration and approximate location, simple ML model

 # getting started